KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 In general, the Draco file format stores connectivity and geometry information separately.
 In this section, it is shown how connectivity information is stored and how this connectivity information is used to construct individual faces.

+Draco files support multiple encoding methods.
-Sequential connectivity encoding methods preserve the underlying connectivity order, whereas usually higher compression rates cen be expected when using the EdgeBreaker algorithm.
+Sequential connectivity encoding methods preserve the order of the underlying data, whereas usually higher compression rates can be expected when using the EdgeBreaker algorithm.

-There are two options for storing the connectivity, defined in `encoder_method` (located in the draco header):
+Which algorithm was used to encode the connectivity is defined by `encoder_method` (stored in the Draco header):

-Based on this, the correct connectivity encoder or decoder has to be chosen:
+Based on this, the correct connectivity decoder has to be chosen:
 * `MESH_SEQUENTIAL_ENCODING`: Sequential Connectivity
 * `MESH_EDGEBREAKER_ENCODING`:  Edgebreaker Connectivity

-If the encoder used the sequential connectivity method, indices of faces are stored subsequently whereas the EdgeBreaker connectivity requires a specialized traversing scheme to reconstruct the connectivitiy of vertices.
+If the sequential connectivity method was used to encode the data, indices of faces are stored subsequently whereas the EdgeBreaker connectivity requires a specialized traversing scheme to reconstruct the connectivitiy of vertices.
-The following chart shows an overview of possible connectivity encoding formats that can be used in Draco compressed files.
+The following chart shows an overview of possible connectivity encoding formats that are used in Draco compressed files.

 <figure>
   <img alt="" src="figures/ConnectivityOverview.svg">